On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Experimental results

 Interestingly, we observe that the uniform strategy performs better than the adaptive strategies in this case.
 Furthermore, when considering an averaged version of the algorithm, we recover a convergence rate of $1/n$, similar to that of the Pick-Freeze method.
 Finally, this last method, using a uniform weight for $a$ combined with Cesàro averaging, appears to achieve the best results among all our strategies.

 These simulations illustrate that the choice of $a$ has a direct impact on the quality of our numerical results.
 Similarly, the choice of $a$ also likely affects the performance of the averaged algorithm.
-The theoretical study of this influence is not addressed in the present work, as it requires nontrivial developments that go well beyond this initial study.
-We therefore leave this analysis for future work, in particular by studying the asymptotic behavior of our methods as a function of $a$, through a central limit theorem with a variance that likely depends on this distribution $a$.